Louis Antoine Debrauz de Saldapenna: The Mémorial diplomatique and the Lettres espagnoles (1867)

 In 1864 Louis Antoine Debrauz de Saldapenna was made an Officier de l'Ordre de la Légion d'Honneur and a Commander of the Mexican Order of Guadalupe.
 He died on 18 January 1871 at the age of 59 during the siege of Paris; his tomb is at Montmartre Cemetery.

 Family

-Louis Antoine Debrauz de Saldapenna's descendants included amongst others Johann von Dobrauz, who in 1878 received the highest commendation as an officer of the Austrian-Hungarian imperial army, Austrian public law expert Dr. Karl Dobrauz, and composer and arranger Prof. Carl Dobrauz.
+Debrauz de Saldapenna's descendants included, among others, Johann von Dobrauz, who in 1878 received the highest commendation as an officer of the Austrian-Hungarian imperial army, Austrian public law expert Dr. Karl Dobrauz, and composer and arranger Prof. Carl Dobrauz.

-To celebrate the 200th anniversary of Louis Antoine Debrauz de Saldapenna's birthday Dr. Guenther Dobrauz, a direct descendant, published a comprehensive biography titled "agent obscur".
+To celebrate the 200th anniversary of Louis Antoine Debrauz de Saldapenna's birthday, Dr. Guenther Dobrauz, a direct descendant, published a comprehensive biography titled "agent obscur".